rursache/ToDoList/README.md

 - [x] Soft-delete pattern for CloudKit compatibility
 - [x] Context menus on task rows (Edit, Complete, Delete)
 - [x] Widgets (Today and Upcoming in all size classes)
+- [x] Smart date parsing — type "Buy groceries tomorrow at 10am" and the date is auto-detected
 - [x] Full VoiceOver and accessibility support
 - [x] Zero third-party dependencies